The Best LIS and LIMS Vendors (2021) and the Advantages They Offer to their Laboratory Clients

 How are laboratory personnel supported and trained during implementation?

-The best LIS vendors take full responsibility for all of a client’s information system needs by connecting and integrating every department and lab process and removing information silos.
+The best LIS vendors and LIMS vendors take full responsibility for all of a client’s information system needs by connecting and integrating every department and lab process and removing information silos.
 They also offer infinitely configurable software systems that are ever-evolving and feature-rich, and then take it a step further by empowering lab users to make system changes themselves and without the need for external help.
-Additionally, the best LIS vendors also offer their clients deep expertise and best practices within the laboratory domain, hands-on training during implementation and beyond, and responsive 24/7 customer service and support.
+Additionally, they also offer their clients deep expertise and best practices within the laboratory domain, hands-on training during implementation and beyond, and responsive 24/7 customer service and support.

 In summary, when buying a LIMS or LIS system, lab operators shouldn’t settle for a rigid and boxed software solution.
 Instead, they should look for a strategic partner, one that will be there to assist, tailor, and advise the laboratory team when help is needed, while also providing an innovative and adaptable platform that can grow with the business as it grows and thrives.